-EXAMPLE: A single parent with a child age 10, has a participation requirement of 30 hours/week average, and receives monthly benefits of:
+EXAMPLE: A single parent with a child age 10 has child support collected and retained by BCSE in the amount of \$75 and has a participation requirement of 30 hours/week average, and receives monthly benefits of:

-Assigned weekly hours of 19 are entered on WPCS in the FL component.
+Assigned weekly hours of 17 are entered on WPCS in the FL and CS components.
 As long as the participant attains his hours required by FLSA and these are recorded in the CS component, he is deemed to be meeting his core activity of 20 hours/week work requirement.
 The Worker must assign this participant an additional minimum of 10 hours average per week in an activity not regulated under FLSA to meet the required average of 30 hours/week.
 Actual average weekly Community Service participation hours must be entered in WPSC.
 See Section 24.3 for participation requirements.

-EXAMPLE: Single parent with 12 year old receives the following:
+EXAMPLE: A single parent with a 12 year old receives the following:

-'''

 201 WV WORKS benefit

-+284 Food Stamp benefit
++284 SNAP benefit

 + 25 CSI

-510 ÷ $6.55 = 74.05 hours = 74 participation obligation hours for CS
+510

-- 60 Redirected Child Support
+- 60 Child Support Retained by BCSE

-450 ÷ $6.55 = 68.71 = 68 participation hours
+• 450 ÷ \$7.25 = 62.06 = 62 participation hours

-'''

-The assigned weekly hours of 15 are entered on WPCS for Community Service.
+The assigned weekly hours of 14 are entered on WPCS for CS and FL.
 As long as the participant attains his hours required by FLSA, he is deemed to be meeting his core activity of 20 hours per week work requirement.
 Actual hours completed are entered on WPSC from the timesheet into the Core CS component.
 He must be assigned 10 hours per week in another activity not regulated by FLSA.